How to Use Rosemary Oil for Natural Hair Growth

 Can rosemary oil reverse hair loss?

-Rosemary oil can help stimulate hair growth and may slow certain types of hair loss, but it can't reverse permanent hair loss conditions.
+Rosemary oil may help stimulate hair growth and could potentially slow certain types of hair thinning, but it can't reverse permanent hair loss conditions.
 It works best for temporary hair thinning due to stress, poor scalp health, or inadequate circulation.
 For significant hair loss, it's worth consulting with a healthcare professional.

 How long does it take to see results from using rosemary oil?